print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/cts_esg.md

 &nbsp;&nbsp; **Returns:**

-&nbsp;&nbsp;&nbsp;&nbsp; A list of 40 dataframes containing simulated interest rates with maturities from 1 quarter up to 10 years, or 42 dataframes containing interest rates, NSW house value index, S&P/ASX200 closing prices if model is set to be interest_house_stock from 01-07-2021.
+&nbsp;&nbsp;&nbsp;&nbsp; A list of 40 dataframes containing simulated interest rates  from 01-07-2021 with maturities from 1 quarter up to 10 years if model is set to be `interest_rate`, or 42 dataframes containing interest rates, NSW house value index, S&P/ASX200 closing prices if model is set to be `interest_house_stock`.
+Rows are the trajectories (e.g., `trajectory_1`), columns are the time steps (e.g., `2021-07-01`).
 See note (c) for explanations on the negativity of output values.

 &nbsp;&nbsp; **Usage:**